General Practice in 2018: the latest RACGP report and your business

 2.“Overall 52% of GPs reported that they are able to maintain a good work-life balance”

-Obviously billing and rebate pressures, increased patient need and shortages of GPs in many locations has placed extra stress on GP working arrangements – but to hear around half of GPs feel they do not have a good work-life balance is concerning.
+Obviously, billing and rebate pressures, increased patient need and shortages of GPs in many locations have placed extra stress on GP working arrangements – but to hear around half of GPs feel they do not have a good work-life balance is concerning.
 Whilst this is a broader issue with complex drivers, there are some areas where taking a finance focus can help.

 Working long hours but feeling like your financial health is going nowhere is a commonly expressed pain point when we meet with new clients.
 To begin with, identifying your financial aspirations and the point where you stop working to ‘meet expenses’ and start working to ‘create wealth’, will empower you to make informed decisions on where your optimal work-life balance sits.

 3.“82% of GPs are remunerated on a proportion of billings basis”

 There is no surprise in this statistic, however, it does highlight some important issues that need to be kept front of mind for practice owners and managers.

 Practices and GPs need to ensure appropriate structures and agreements are in place to properly administer a business relationship based on this remuneration method.
 Lack of effective planning, structuring and record-keeping can have legal and taxation implications.

 Practices need watertight systems and processes to handle the correct collection and proportionate split of doctor earnings.
 Practices collecting on behalf of GP providers have a duty to the GP in relation to accuracy, compliance and documentation.
 At GrowthPilot we feel very strongly about this issue – see Is your medical practice making these financial mistakes?